mkuthan/mkuthan.github.io/_posts/2022-03-08-stream-processing-part2.md

 ## No activities, no sessions

-If the input stream of activities is empty the aggregation should not emit any session.
+If the input stream of activities is empty the aggregation shouldn't emit any session.

 ```scala
 "No activities" should "create empty session" in runWithContext { sc =>